-El Paso, Texas A Bad Cough Safeguard your health, relieve your distress and soothe your irritated throat by taking KEEP EARTH ROADS IN SHAPE Engineer of Wisconsin Highway Commission Tells Benefits of Patrol System of Maintenance.
-Earth roads will be in existence over wide areas for many years te come, notwithstanding the rapid extension of "permanent" road beds of different materials.
-Mr. F. Sergeant, a division engineer of the Wisconsin highway commission "After a season's experience with the patrol system of maintenance in division No. 7, where we have practically all earth roads, I am more thar luses from bottom of feet. ever convinced that this type of road can be fairly well maintained by this system, even where subject to considerable heavy motor traffic.
-"A patrol section should not be more than six or seven miles in length and should be taken care of by one man with team.
-This man should be held responsible for the condition of his section at all times and should be required to devote all of his time to the work.
-"The patrolman must have a good should furnish a light two-horse blade August. grader, road plane, plow, scraper and necessary small tools, such as shovel, pick, bar, brush scythe, rake, etc. "In spite of all the claims made for the road drag as a maintenance tool, we find the light blade grader or the road plane far superior to it, and we advocate the use of these tools entirely for road maintenance.
-We find that a road drag having no bearing except on the blade, has a tendency to gouge them still deeper, and giving the road a bad, wavy surface, while the blade grader or the road plane, having a long wheel base or bearing surface. cuts only on the high spots and distributes the material in low places building them up and giving the road a nice, smooth, driving surface.
+El Paso, Texas Mitchell For SORE EYES A Bad Cough KEEP EARTH ROADS IN SHAPE Engineer of Wisconsin Highway Commission Tells Benefits of Patrol System of Maintenance.
+Earth roads will be in existence over wide areas for many years to come, notwithstanding the rapid extension of "permanent" road beds of different materials.
+Mr. F. Sergeant, a division engineer of the Wisconsin highway commission "After a season's experience with the patrol system of maintenance in division No. 7, where we have practically all earth roads, I am more than ever convinced that this type of road can be fairly well maintained by this system, even where subject to considerable heavy motor traffic.
+"A patrol section should not be more than six or seven miles in length and right off, root and all, without one bit should be taken care of by one man of pain or soreness.
+Truly!
+No humwith team.
+This man should be held bug!-Adv. responsible for the condition of his section at all times and should be required to devote all of his time to the "The patrolman must have a good team, and the wagon box equipped should furnish a light two-horse blade grader, road plane, plow, scraper and necessary small tools, such as shovel, pick, bar, brush scythe, rake, etc. road plane far superior to it, and we which would support the central span. advocate the use of these tools entirethem still deeper, and giving the road late the toll charges. a bad, wavy surface, while the blade grader or the road plane, having a long wheel base or bearing surface, cuts only on the high spots and distributes the material in low places, building them up and giving the road a nice, smooth, driving surface.
 A blade grader should be so constructed that one man can drive the team and make all adjustments necessary while the machine is moving, as only one man is required on this work.
 "An earth road with low crown and badly sodded shoulders cannot be properly maintained by the patrolman, but should be first trimmed up with a heavier outfit, cutting off and removing heavy sods, properly heaping up the crown, filling low places and opening up drainage.
-"The blade grader should not be used on earth roads when they are sloppy, but should be used as soon as the material is dry enough to roll nicely on the blade, and pack into the rute and depressions.
-And no great amount of material should-be moved at one time; a quarter or half inch cut is sufficient for the best results, furnishing all the material that the blade can distribute evenly.
+"The blade grader should not be used on earth roads when they are sloppy, but should be used as soon as the material is dry enough to roll nicely on the blade, and pack into the ruts and depressions.
+And no great amount of material should be moved at one time; a quarter or half inch cut is sufficient for the best results, furnishing all the material that the blade can distribute evenly.
 Under ordinary weather conditions the material is in a fair condition to work with the grader for about three days after a rain, giving ample time for three full rounds of the section which should leave even a badly rutted road in fairly good condition.
 Be sure to always make the first round trip on the center of the road.
 "Six inches of crown to a 24-foot driving surface is sufficient.
 Care should be taken that the roadbed is nicely rounded, and not dragged to a peak in the center or a large ridge of loose earth left there."